MarkusJx/node-java-bridge/README.md

 ### Create the JVM

+Create a new Java VM using the [`ensureJvm`](https://markusjx.github.io/node-java-bridge/functions/ensureJvm.html) method.
+Calling this after the jvm has already been created will do nothing.
+Destroying the jvm manually is not (yet) supported.

 #### Create the JVM with no extra options

 This will first search for a suitable `jvm` native library on the system and then start the jvm with no extra options.
 This is also called when any call to the jvm is made but the jvm is not yet started.
-Calling this after the jvm has already been created will do nothing.

 ```ts
 import { ensureJvm } from '@markusjx/java';